gregorbj/FSDM/README.md

 if (!library("devtools", logical.return = TRUE)) install.packages("devtools")
 #Install the FSDM package from GitHub
 #This also installs all other packages that FSDM depends on
-devtools:install_github("gregorbj/FSDM")
+devtools::install_github("gregorbj/FSDM")

 ```

 ## Running
 You may wish to start by first creating a project folder and then copying the demonstration models and scenarios from the installed package to your project folder.
 Once you have created your project folder, you can copy the demonstration models/scenarios to it by entering the following in the R console.
-Replace the *"PROJECT_FOLDER_PATH"* in the code with the full path to the project folder (e.g. "C:My_FSDM_Project").
+Replace the *"PROJECT_FOLDER_PATH"* in the code with the full path to the project folder (e.g. "C:/My_FSDM_Project").
 ```
 copyDemoModels("PROJECT_FOLDER_PATH")
 ```